Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/domain-services.md

 # Domain Services

+## What is a Domain Service?

+A domain service is a stateless object that implements the business logic.

+In the vast majority of cases,
+Such logic orchestrates calls to various components of the system to perform some calculation or analysis.

+## What Problem Domain Services are Trying to Solve?

-Sooner or later, you may encounter business logic that either doesn’t belong to any aggregate or value object, or that seems to be relevant to multiple aggregates.
+You will encounter business logic that doesn’t belong to any aggregate or value object,
+Or that seems to be relevant to multiple aggregates.

 In such cases, domain-driven design proposes to implement the logic as a domain service.

-A domain service is a stateless object that implements the business logic.
-In the vast majority of cases, such logic orchestrates calls to various components of the system to perform some calculation or analysis.
+## How to Implement Domain Services?

-Let’s go back to the example of the ticket aggregate.
+Let’s go back to the example of the `Ticket` aggregate.

 Recall that the assigned agent has a limited time frame in which to propose a solution to the customer.
 The time frame depends not only on the ticket’s data (its priority and escalation status),
-But also on the agent’s department policy regarding the SLAs for each priority and the agent’s work schedule (shifts)—we can’t expect the agent to respond during off-hours.
+But also on the agent’s department policy regarding the SLAs for each priority and the agent’s work schedule (shifts),
+We can’t expect the agent to respond during off-hours.

-The response time frame calculation logic requires information from multiple sour‐
+The response time frame calculation logic requires information from multiple sources:
-ces: the ticket, the assigned agent’s department, and the work schedule.
+The ticket, the assigned agent’s department, and the work schedule.

 That makes it an ideal candidate to be implemented as a domain service:

 ```cs
 public class ResponseTimeFrameCalculationService